HavidDulsman/Workout/README.md

 * **Trello:** Kanban board and Project tracking

 ## Testing
+### Pytest Functionality
+Testing the functionality of my finished product was very important during the end of development.
+Using the **Pytest** tool, I developed functions that would firstly test the 9 URLs of the page and if they would display a **HTTP 200** message, that means the page is ok with no errors.
+Secondly, I though it was important to test the 4 main CRUD functions of my application, so i have also include 1 of each of the functions in my testing.

+![Pytest Report](https://i.imgur.com/xeyy7tr.png)

-### Testing Report
+### Coverage Report
-This testing report was made using a combination of the **Pytest** and **Coverage** tools for Python, and where displayed at the end of a Jenkins Pipeline build report.
+This coverage report was made using a combination of the **Pytest** and **Coverage** tools for Python, and where displayed at the end of a Jenkins Pipeline build report.
 This was made possible thanks to various shell script files and clever cloning of the project files onto a new Jenkins Virtual Machine.
 Find a preview and overall coverage score below:

-![Pytest Report](https://i.imgur.com/xeyy7tr.png)
 ![Coverage Report TOP](https://i.imgur.com/SkvSTyX.png)
 ![Coverage Report BOTTOM](https://i.imgur.com/icQ7UC9.png)